If you’re applying to a grad school or want to take an MBA program, you’ll need to pass the GRE with flying colors.

 - A list of schools you want to apply to.
 You can specify these when first registering for the test.
 But if for some reason you didn’t do it, you can choose your schools during the test.
 ETS will send your GRE scores to these schools for free.
 You can choose max four schools in this package and any additional ones will cost you $27 a pop.
 And don’t worry, you’ll be provided with the codes related to each school.

-Additional things you should take to the center to successfully pass the test:
+Additional things you should take to the center to pass the GRE test:

 1. Some high-carb snacks